 The ESRD PPS's quality incentive program (QIP) affects Medicare payments based on the performance of each facility on a set of quality measures.
-Dialysis facilities that fail to achieve the established quality standards have payments for a particular year reduced by up to 2% based on a year's performance.
-For the 2014 payment year, CMS has adopted additional measures to determine whether dialysis patients are receiving high-quality care.
-For the years 2015 and 2016, additional quality measures will be established.
-In October 2014, CMS announced the requirements for the years 2017 and 2018, including further adjustments on the measures.
-A material failure by Fresenius Medical Care to achieve the minimum client quality standards under the QIP could materially and adversely affect its business, financial condition and results of operations.
+Dialysis facilities that fail to achieve the established quality standards could have payments for a particular year reduced by up to 2% based on a year's performance.
+In the next few years, the respective quality measures will be continuously adapted and extended.
+A material failure by Fresenius Medical Care to achieve the minimum client quality standards under the QIP could materially and adversely affect its business, financial condition, and results of operations.

 Fresenius Medical Care mitigated the impact of the ESRD PPS and the other legislative initiatives referenced above with two broad measures.
 First, it worked with medical directors and treating physicians to make clinical protocol changes used in treating patients consistent with the QIP and good clinical practices, and it negotiated pharmaceutical acquisition cost savings.
 In addition, Fresenius Medical Care achieved greater efficiencies and better patient outcomes by introducing new initiatives to improve patient care upon initiation of dialysis, increasing the percentage of patients using home therapies, and achieving additional cost reductions in its clinics.
 Working with health care provider groups, also known as ESRD Seamless Care Organizations (ESCOs), CMS plans to test a new Comprehensive ESRD Care Model, for payment and care delivery that seeks to deliver better health outcomes for ESRD patients while lowering CMS's costs.
-ESCOs that achieve the program's minimum quality thresholds and generate reductions in CMS's cost of care above certain thresholds for the ESRD patients covered by the ESCO will receive a share of the cost savings.
+ESCOs that achieve the program's minimum quality thresholds and generate reductions in CMS's cost of care above certain thresholds for the ESRD patients covered by the

+ESCO will receive a share of the cost savings.
 ESCOs that include dialysis chains with more than 200 facilities are required to share in the risk of cost increases and reimburse CMS a share of any such increases.
-Applications must be approved by CMS to participate in the program.
+The model commenced on October 1, 2015, and includes six of our organizations.
+The initial agreement period for the model lasts for three years.